 Tim Moss set up The Next Challenge in 2009 after people kept asking what his next challenge was.

 Tim has organised expeditions to all seven continents, made first and first-British ascents of several mountains from Russia to Bolivia, and has travelled around the world using eighty methods of transport, a trip for which he won the Year Of The Volunteer ‘Award for Innovation’.
-He is a Fellow of the Royal Geographical Society, a current Guinness World Record Holder and was recently shortlisted for the Light My Fire ‘Adventurer of the Year’ award.
+He is a Fellow of the Royal Geographical Society, a Guinness World Record breaker and was shortlisted as ‘Adventurer of the Year’.

-He lives in London with his wife Laura with whom he is joined in most of his adventures.
-His first book - How to Get to the North Pole: and Other Iconic Adventures - was published by How To Books Ltd. in April 2012 with contributions from over 50 great expeditioners and a foreword by Sir Ranulph Fiennes.
+His first book – How to Get to the North Pole: and Other Iconic Adventures – was published in 2012 with contributions from over 50 great expeditioners and a foreword by Sir Ranulph Fiennes.
+Outside of the adventure world, Tim’s interested in hockey, guitars and politics.

 Tim Moss Bio